waahm7/asst4-trainium/README.md

   - Part 2 Questions: 10 Points

 **Correctness of Fused Convolution - MaxPool Kernel: 45 Points + 5 Points EC**
-  - With Small Images: 15 points
+  - With Small Images: 15 points (Full credit if only works with `--simulate`)
-  - With Large Images: 15 points
+  - With Large Images: 15 points (Full credit if only works with `--simulate`)
-  - With Bias Addition: 15 points
+  - With Bias Addition: 15 points (Full credit if only works with `--simulate`)
   - With Small Images, Large Images, and Bias Addition Tests not running with `--simulate`: 2.5 points EC
-  - With Max Pool: 2.5 points EC
+  - With Max Pool: 2.5 points EC (Must run without `--simulate`)

 **Performance of Fused Convolution - MaxPool Kernel on Large Images: 15 Points + 5 Points EC**
   - Without Max Pool (Float 16): 7.5 points